SKYTEXCoder/PPW-Midterm-Project/README.md

 This project is a simple E-Commerce website developed using HTML, CSS, PHP, and MySQL without any external libraries or frameworks.
 It includes basic features like product listings, a shopping cart, user authentication, and order management.
-This project is created as part of a Jakarta State University (UNJ) group assignment.
+This project is created as part of a Jakarta State University (UNJ) Computer Science group assignment.

 Project Requirements:
 1: Must have a user registration system